-The various supports available via the club, e.g. Foundation Level Coaching, Child Safeguarding Training are basic good practice coaching requirements for adults who wish to work with underage teams in the promotion of our Gaelic Games.
+The various supports available via the club, such as Foundation Level Coaching and Child Safeguarding Training, are basic good practice coaching requirements for adults who wish to work with underage teams to promote our Gaelic Games.

 APPLICATION FORM

 Applicants should complete an application form prior to commencing any coaching role.